Connect with us

 Rosslyn Springs Nairobi

-Rosslyn Springs, a gated community of four-bedroom homes in Nairobi.
+Rosslyn Springs, a gated community in Nairobi.
 PHOTO | FILE

 Strong returns from the Kenyan property market are increasingly luring pension funds to raise their real estate investments as they race to diversify their income streams.

-The estate comprises a mix of 17 units that are selling for Sh79.7 million, Sh79.9 million and Sh83.5 million.
+It has 17 units selling for Sh79.7 million, Sh79.9 million, and Sh83.5 million.

 KenGen’s staff pension fund follows in the footsteps of the Kenya Power Pension Fund, which is developing high-end properties through its real estate subsidiary Sakile Properties.

-Sakile has developed Bogani Park in Karen, Runda Park and Loresho Ridge.
+Sakile has developed Bogani Park in Karen, Runda Park, and Loresho Ridge.

 Judy Mwende, a Journalism graduate from the University of Nairobi, is a seasoned writer and editor with more than a decade of practical experience covering the global construction industry.